You are free to choose, but you are not free of the consequences of those choices.

 Choosing is losing, take responsibility for your choices

 Modern-day people typically want the privilege of making their own decisions, but don’t want to take the responsibility and ownership of their decisions by taking accountability of the results.
-They want it to be a one way street.
+They want it to be a one-way street.
 Only the good without the bad.

 People need to realize that not everything in life is good or fun.
 And no matter who, how rich, and how good your connections are, you can’t have it all.

-All choices, no matter how good, will have their own specific downsides.
+All choices, no matter how good, will have their specific downsides.
 But just because there are some negatives doesn’t necessarily mean that it’s a poor decision.

 How do our choices impact others?

 Every choice we make in life will always affect someone.
-At times, they might impact ourselves for the most part.
+At times, they might impact us for the most part.
 But most of the time, our decisions will have a significant impact on others as well.

 For example, what degree we choose to pursue, and what job we decide to practice mainly influences our own lives, but also that of our parents, and possibly other family members as well.
-They have their own thoughts and worries about what career path we decide to walk, and what job we should go after.
+They have their thoughts and worries about what career path we decide to take, and what job we should go after.

-The solution: How to make good decisions in the future
+How to make good decisions in the future

 Learn how to make good decisions